 Our main contribution is the computation of exact bounds for the approximation error of the normalizing constant's mean-field estimate.
 Our proofs use the theoretical machinery of Chatterjee and Dembo (2016) for non-linear large deviations in models with intractable normalizing constants.
 Using this powerful tool, we provide explicit lower and upper bounds to the error of approximation for the mean-field normalizing constant.
-The bounds depend on the magnitude of the parameters of our model and the size of link externalities (Mele, 2017; Boucher and Mourifie, 2017; Chandrasekhar, 2016; dePaula, forthcoming).
+The bounds depend on the magnitude of the parameters of our model and the size of link externalities (Mele, 2017; Boucher and Mourifie, 2017; Chandrasekhar, 2016; DePaula, 2017).
 The result holds for dense and moderately sparse networks.
 Remarkably and conveniently the mean-field error converges to zero as the network becomes large.
 This guarantees that for large networks, the log-normalizing constant of an ERGM is well approximated by our mean-field log-normalizing constant.

-The main implication of the main result is a bound to the distance between the log-likelihood of the ERGM and our approximate log-likelihood; these also converge in sup-norm as the network grows large.
-As a consequence, we can use the approximated likelihood for inference in large networks.
-Finally, we show that our mean-field parameter estimates are close to the MLE in terms of Euclidean distance, as long as the likelihoods are well-behaved and not very flat.
-Because our bounds are not sharp, in practice convergence could be faster than what is implied in these results.
+The main implication of our main result is that we can compute bounds to the distance between the log-likelihood of the ERGM and our approximate log-likelihood; these also converge in supnorm as the network grows large.
+As a consequence, we can use the approximated likelihood for estimation in large networks.
+If the likelihood is strictly concave, it is possible to show that our approximate estimator converges to the maximum likelihood estimator as long as the network grows large.
+Furthermore, because our bounds may not be sharp, in practice convergence could be faster than what is implied in these results.

 While our method is guaranteed to perform well in large graphs, many applications involve small networks.
-For example, the school networks data in the National Longitudinal Study of Adoloscent Health (Add Health) (Boucher and Mourifie, 2017; Moody, 2001; Badev, 2013) or the indian villages in Banerjee et al. (2013) include on average about 200-300 nodes.
-To understand the performance of our estimator, we perform simple Monte Carlo exercises in small networks and compare it to MCMC-MLE and MPLE.
-In terms of computational speed, our method performs as fast or faster than MCMC-MLE, because it converges in quadratic time; while MCMC-MLE may converge in exponential time; mean-field is usually slower than MPLE.
-Our Monte Carlo results show good performance for networks with 50 to 500 nodes.
+For example, the school networks data in the National Longitudinal Study of Adoloscent Health (Add Health) (Boucher and Mourifie, 2017; Moody, 2001; Badev, 2013) or the Indian villages in Banerjee et al. (2013) include on average about 200-300 nodes.
+To understand the performance of our estimator in practice, we perform simple Monte Carlo exercises in networks with few hundreds nodes, comparing mean-field estimates to MCMC-MLE and MPLE.
+Our Monte Carlo results show that in practice our estimator works better than the theoretical results suggest, for networks with 50 to 1000 nodes.
 The median mean-field approximation point estimates are close to the true parameters, but exhibit a small bias.
-Both MCMC-MLE and MPLE show a larger variability of point estimates for the two-stars and triangle parameters.
-When we increase the network size, all three estimator improve, as expected.
-We conclude that our method performance is similar to available estimators in small networks.
+Both MCMC-MLE and MPLE show a larger variability of point estimates for the two-stars and triangle parameters, measured as median absolute deviation.
+When we increase the network size, all three estimators improve, as expected.
+We conclude that our method's performance is comparable to available estimators in small networks.
+While our code can be made faster by exploiting efficient matrix algebra libraries and parallelization, the CPU time for estimation is comparable to the estimators implemented in the ergm package in R for networks with less than 200 nodes.